-Upcoming Semester Course Lists
+Upcoming Semester Course Schedules

-These semester course lists provide an overview of the upcoming regular courses.
 All variable-credit courses (SYSE 695, 699, 795, 786, 799A, 799B) are offered each semester with faculty approval.

 For a more detailed description of each course, please look at the complete course list on the Course Offerings page